Introduction

 Specimen Collection

-• There is an underestimation of LDL-C level in patients with lower LDL-C (less than 25 mg/dL or 0.6 mmol/L)
+- The equation underestimates LDL-C levels in patients with lower LDL-C (<25 mg/dL or 0.6 mmol/L).

-The 2010 American College of Cardiology Foundation/American Heart Association guideline does not recommend measurement of apolipoproteins, size of lipid particles, and density for cardiovascular risk assessment.
-(Level III)
+As per the joint American College of Cardiology Foundation/American Heart Association 2010 guidelines, the measurement of apolipoproteins, lipid particle size, and density is not recommended for cardiovascular risk assessment (Level III).

 Indications

-Indications for screening or obtaining lipid profile varies between adults and children.
+Indications for screening or obtaining a lipid profile vary between adults and children, as mentioned below.

-• The National Health and Nutrition Examination Survey (NHANES) for 1999 to 2006 reports a 20% prevalence rate of dyslipidemia among adolescents with a statistically significant higher level of lipids in higher BMI adolescents.[12]
-Among those adolescents with dyslipidemia, only 0.8% of them might need pharmacological treatment.[13]
-The guideline by the United States National Heart, Lung, and Blood Institute (NHLBI) expert panel in 2011 recommend that all children should be screened for dyslipidemia to identify children with familial hypercholesterolemia (FH).
-FH patients are at higher risk for morbidity and early mortality.[14]
-Fasting lipid test is the recommendation for children with cardiovascular risks, such as hypertension, obesity, diabetes, and family history; non-fasting lipid test is preferable for those without known cardiovascular risks.
+- The National Health and Nutrition Examination Survey (NHANES) from 1999 to 2006 reported a 20% prevalence of dyslipidemia among adolescents, with higher lipid levels observed in those with elevated BMI.[12]
+Among adolescents with dyslipidemia, only 0.8% may require pharmacological treatment.[13]
+The 2011 guidelines from the United States National Heart, Lung, and Blood Institute (NHLBI) recommend screening all children for dyslipidemia to identify those with familial hypercholesterolemia, as these patients are at increased risk for morbidity and early mortality.[14]
+For children with cardiovascular risk factors such as hypertension, obesity, diabetes, or a family history of cardiovascular disease, a fasting lipid test is recommended.
+In contrast, a non-fasting lipid test is preferred for those without known cardiovascular risks.

-• In adults, the most common indications are[15][16]:
+- In adults, the most common indications for lipid profile testing include:[15][16]

-• Screening due to a family history of lipid disorder, such as familial hypercholesterolemia
+- Screening due to a family history of lipid disorders, such as familial hypercholesterolemia.

 Potential Diagnosis